Xe/site/blog/we-have-go-2.markdown

 is now refusing to budge on this.

 <xeblog-conv name="Cadey" mood="coffee">My suggestion to people is to never
-release a version `1.x.x` of a Go project to avoid the “v2 landmine”.
+release a version `1.x.x` of a Go project to avoid the "v2 landmine".
 The Go team claims that the right bit of tooling can help ease the pain, but this tooling never really made it out into the public.
-I bet it works great inside google3 though!</xeblog-conv>
+I bet it works great inside Google's internal monorepo though!</xeblog-conv>

 When you were upgrading a Go project that already hit major version 2 or higher to Go modules, adopting Go modules forced maintainers to make another